 I've done some research and there are numerous complaints on the 06 and 07 Jetta models regarding the same brake problem.
 There are several issues: first the premature wear due to what some think is an incorrectly adjusted emergency brake or bad calipers.
 Also, VW says that the rotors have to be replaced every time the pads are replaced.
 Lastly, there's no sensor for the rear brakes, only the front so there's no way of knowing there's a problem until you hear some grinding noise which by then is too late.

 VW should take care of this problem and they won't.

-Review about: Volkswagen Of America Repair.
+Product or Service Mentioned: Volkswagen Of America Repair.